A content strategy requires a degree of change management

 Gradually, companies have built up functions side by side.
 Part of the problem is also the evaluation and motivation of employees within these functions.
 For example:

-Everyone wants to do their job well (or at least keep their job) and then fulfill the requirements.
+Everyone wants to do their job well (or at least keep their job) and therefore fulfills the requirements.
 And that also applies to "content"!
-There are all kinds of different situations as to who initiates the topic of content marketing or content strategy, but in most cases it happens in a department in order to achieve its own (department-specific) goals.
+There are all kinds of situations here, depending on who initiates the topic marketing or content strategy, but in most cases it happens in a department in order to achieve its own (department-specific) goals.
 And everyone does their own thing.

 What are we doing with "content marketing"?
 How do we categorize it?

-This is an important question and there is no one-size-fits-all answer.
-But what is important is that companies should restructure bit by bit to waste fewer resources if these departments do not work together...
-And focus on the topics and the "story" / leitmotif.
+This is an important question, and there is no blanket answer.
+What is important, however, is that companies should restructure themselves step by step to waste fewer resources if these departments do not work together...
+And focus on the topics the "story"/theme.

-This brings us to the topic of "change".
+This brings us to the topic change. topic

 ...
 Because a content strategy depends on employees getting involved!

-It's nothing new: we are basically creatures of habit.
-Everything that is new scares us at first and when in doubt...
-"No go".
-That's not because the employees are lazy or don't want to do it in principle, but because it requires us to change our habits.
+This is nothing new: we are creatures of habit.
+Anything new is initially frightening, and when in doubt...
+"Nah, can't be bothered."
+This isn't because employees are lazy or fundamentally unmotivated, but because it requires us to change our habits.

-For the most part, employees don't care whether a content strategy is implemented or not.1 They may even care whether the company can implement more efficient processes and better strive for strategic goals...
-This thinking guide makes it clear that we should take this step by step...
+For the most part, employees don't really care whether a content strategy is implemented or not.1 They may not even care whether the company can implement more efficient processes and better pursue strategic goals...
+This thought experiment illustrates that we should approach this step by step...

-- Engage: What does each employee crave on a personal level.
-In other words, what would make their work more interesting / easier / more motivating?
-What have they wanted for a long time?
-This is about finding out what different interests there are and that we can later show each employee how and why they will benefit if we implement a content strategy.
+1. Engage: What does each employee desire on a personal level?
+What would make their work more interesting, easier, or more motivating?
+What have they been wanting for a long time?
+The goal here is to identify the different interests that exist so that we can later show each employee how and why they will benefit when we implement a content strategy.

-- Enable: Those involved must also realize (relatively) quickly that something is changing (for the better).
-Step by step, easily transformed work processes, new tools or new roles (if the skills are available) can be made tangible.
-Communication and feedback to employees is very important here!
+2. Enable: Those involved must also notice (relatively) quickly that something is changing (for the better).
+Step by step, slightly modified work processes, new tools, or new roles (if the skills are available) can be made tangible.
+Communication and feedback to employees are very important here!

-- Embed: In terms of change in a content strategy, I understand "embed" to mean that the meaning of what the content strategy aims to achieve becomes part of the corporate culture.
+3. Embed: By "embed," I mean that, in terms of change in a content strategy, the meaning conveyed by the content strategy becomes part of the corporate culture.
 A (lived) mission/story is important here.
-Every employee must have the feeling of being part of something that he/she identifies with...
+Every employee must feel that they are part of something with which they identify...

 Worth reading in this context: Content strategy - when employees are no longer on board (Kerstin Hoffmann)